Enrolling a Server

 - Installing the Advanced Server Access Agent on Ubuntu

-- Installing the Advanced Server Access Agent on Redhat, CentOS, & Fedora
+- Installing the Advanced Server Access Agent on Redhat, CentOS,and Fedora

 - Installing the Advanced Server Access Agent on Windows